 Other governance matters

-Futura has introduced a long term incentive scheme for the Executive Directors under which shares may be awarded subject to the achievement of key milestone events at the Company.
-The Board believes that this Long Term Incentive Scheme ("LTIS") is in the interests of all shareholders as it aligns the interests of the Company's Directors with those of all other shareholders.
+Futura has a long term incentive plan for all staff under which shares may be awarded subject to the achievement of key Group performance milestone events.
+The Board believes that this Long Term Incentive Plan ("LTIP") is in the interests of all shareholders as it aligns the interests of the employees with those of all other shareholders.